AGTTeam/AGTTSite/content/game/bake/en.md

 It is not explained in the game controls, but pressing the up/down buttons on the D-Pad toggles the display for the battle gauges and subtitles respectively.

 **Reminiscence/Delusion Subtitles:**
-Despite our best efforts, we were unable to find a way to successfully add subtitles to the Reminiscence and Delusion modes.
+Despite our best efforts, we were unable to add subtitles to the Reminiscence and Delusion modes.
 Unless someone else is able to make a breakthrough, this will not be updated in future versions.